Skip to main content

 Azure Autodiscovery

-Device42 provides insights into your Azure resources and services by using an application service principal in accordance with Microsoft’s security recommendations.
+Device42 Azure discovery provides visibility into your Azure resources and services, including virtual machines, databases, storage, networking, Kubernetes clusters, and more.
+Discovery uses an application service principal in accordance with Microsoft's security recommendations.

-This page walks you through the process of creating an application service principal with limited permissions to enable a quick and easy inventory of Azure resources using Device42.
+This page walks you through creating an application service principal with limited permissions, configuring role-based access, and setting up an Azure discovery job in Device42.

 Get Started with Azure

 Before you begin discovery in Device42, prepare your Azure environment.
-Ensure you've followed the two preparatory steps in your Azure account before you attempt discovery.
+Complete the following two preparatory steps in your Azure account before you attempt discovery.

-Device42 lets you discover Azure resources by tenant or subscription level.
-Tenant discovery is best suited to customers with large numbers of Azure subscriptions.
-If you only have a few Azure Subscriptions, you may find subscription discovery preferable.
+Device42 lets you discover Azure resources at the tenant or subscription level.
+Tenant discovery is best suited to environments with large numbers of Azure subscriptions.
+If you only have a few Azure subscriptions, subscription discovery may be preferable.

 If you are performing tenant-level discovery, be sure to change the assignable scope to: /providers/Microsoft.Management/managementGroups/root-management-group-id-goes-here